Timception/Drift/README.md

 I ship these Internationally - DM me on [INSTAGRAM](https://www.instagram.com/majin_keyboards/) or on reddit (u/timception)

-*User Manual/How to Use - [Click Here](https://github.com/Timception/Drift/tree/main/User%20Manual)
+*USER MANUAL / How to Use - [Click Here](https://github.com/Timception/Drift/tree/main/User%20Manual)

 A Hearty 68-Key Split Keyboard using Vial-QMK firmware